CYBER SALE! ➔

 1. Turn-taking and waiting: Students can practice basic social skill requests and comments while playing with the bubbles.

-2. Play following directions Simon Says: Work on using basic concepts or multi-step directions with bubbles, such as, “Clap your hands and then blow a bubble.”
+2. Play following directions, Simon Says: Work on using basic concepts or multi-step directions with bubbles, such as “Clap your hands and then blow a bubble.”

-1. Use as a reinforcer: The student has to practice target stimulus items and then gets a chance to blow bubbles.
+3. Use as a reinforcer: The student has to practice target stimulus items and then gets a chance to blow bubbles.

-2. Describe bubbles by attributes.
+4. Describe bubbles by attributes.

-More Ideas for Using Bubbles With Preschoolers
+More Ideas for Using Bubbles Speech Therapy Ideas To Use With Preschoolers

 1. Tape different cards on the wall: Students can say their word or use a carrier phrase with which picture they want to blow the bubbles near.
 Have students try to blow the bubbles above or below the cards.